fledge-iot/fledge-filter-threshold/README.rst

 A filter that applies a threshold function to the data stream and only passes data when this expression evaluates to true.

-If an asset, or dat astream in the case of a north task, has other data points or assets that are not part of the expression, then they too are subject to the threshold.
-If the expression evalues to false then no assets will be forwarded on that stream.
+If an asset, or data stream in the case of a north task, has other data points or assets that are not part of the expression, then they too are subject to the threshold.
+If the expression evaluates to false then no assets will be forwarded on that stream.
 This allows a single value to control the forwarding of data.

-Any example use might be to have two north streams, one that uses a high cost, link to send data when soem condition that requires close montirign occurs and the othe rthat is used to send data by a lower cost mechanism when normal operating conditions apply.
+Any example use might be to have two north streams, one that uses a high cost, link to send data when some condition that requires close monitoring occurs and the other that is used to send data by a lower cost mechanism when normal operating conditions apply.

-E.g. We have a temperature critical process, when the temperature is above 80 degrees it most be closely monutored.
+E.g. We have a temperature critical process, when the temperature is above 80 degrees it most be closely monitored.
 We use a high cost link to send data north wards in this case.
-We woudl have a north task setup that has the threshold filter with the condition:
+We would have a north task setup that has the threshold filter with the condition:

   temperature >= 80